nklsla/KubeNest/setup/setup_cluster.md

 ```

-Since I'm suing `crun`, some modifications has to be done to the cri-o config. \
+This setup will be using `crun` due to it being lightweight and better performance than `runc`, but that means some modifications have to be done to the cri-o config. \
+### In `/etc/crio/crio.conf`
 Edit `/etc/crio/crio.conf` and add following under `[crio.runtime]`:
 ```
 default_runtime = "crun"